stefanoskapa/tiny1/README.md

 HTTP/1.0

 ## Security
-Tiny1 is a one-man show, therefore unsuitable for a high-stakes production environment.
+Tiny1 is a one-man exercise project, therefore unsuitable for production.
-That said, security has been taken seriously.
+That being said, security should always be taken seriously, therefore Tiny1 is protected against common attacking methods like:

-* Immune against Path Traversal attacks
+* Path Traversal
-* Immune against Buffer Overflow attacks
+* Buffer Overflow
+* Denial Of Service

-* Secure logging with good old System.out.println()
-* Extra layer of security provided by the JVM
+Further, logging is secure with Java's good old println, and an extra layer of security is provided naturally by the JVM.
-* Extensive penetration- & stress testing
+An addition to that, tiny1 has undergone extensive stress- and pen-testing.

 ## Requirements
 * Java 11

 ## Build and Run
-First clone the project:
+To spin up an instance of tiny1 with its defaults, follow these 5 steps:

+1. Clone:

 `git clone https://github.com/stefanoskapa/tiny1.git`

-Then move to the tiny1 directory and build the jar:
+2. Move to /tiny1

+`cd tiny1`

+3. Build the jar:

 `./gradlew build`

-Move to /build/libs and start the server with:
+4. Move to /build/libs

+`cd /build/libs`

+5. Start the server!

-`java -jar tiny1.jar <optional arguments>`
+`java -jar tiny1.jar`